 Yuval Noah Harari is a historian, philosopher and the bestselling author of "Sapiens," "Homo Deus," "21 Lessons for the 21st Century" and the graphic novel series "Sapiens: A Graphic History."
 He is considered one of the world's most influential public intellectuals today.

 Why you should listen

-Harari's previous book, Sapiens: A Brief History of Humankind, explores what made homo sapiens the most successful species on the planet.
-His answer: We are the only animal that can believe in things that exist purely in our imagination, such as gods, states, money, human rights, corporations and other "fictions," and we have developed a unique ability to use these stories to unify and organize groups and ensure cooperation.
-Sapiens has sold nearly five million copies and been translated into more than 50 languages.
-Bill Gates, Mark Zuckerberg and President Barack Obama have recommended it as a must-read.
+Harari's 2011 book, Sapiens: A Brief History of Humankind, explores what made homo sapiens the most successful species on the planet.
+His answer: We are the only animal that can believe in things that exist purely in our imagination, such as gods, states, money, human rights, corporations and other fictions, and we have developed a unique ability to use these stories to unify and organize groups and ensure cooperation.
+Sapiens has sold more than 21 million copies and been translated into more than 50 languages.
+Bill Gates, Mark Zuckerberg and President Barack Obama have recommended Sapiens as a must-read.

 In his 2015 book, Homo Deus: A Brief History of Tomorrow

 , Harari explores the projects, dreams and nightmares that will shape the 21st century -- from overcoming death to creating artificial life.
 He maps the future and asks fundamental questions: Where do we go from here?
 How will we protect this fragile world from our own destructive powers?
 Harari's 2018 book, 21 Lessons for the 21st Century

 , takes the pulse of the global climate, focusing on the biggest questions of the moment: What is really happening right now?
 What are today's greatest challenges and choices?
 What should we pay attention to?
 In 2020 Harari joined forces with comics artists David Vandermeulen and Daniel Casanave to create Sapiens: A Graphic History